olive-blessings-HMS/HMS/readme.md

 - Patient Data Management: Create, read, update, and delete (CRUD) patient records.

-- Design: Based on cleint request I ensured that the website can run efficiently on devices with limited memory and operate reliably even on slow internet connections
+- Design: Based on client request I ensured that the website can run efficiently on devices with limited memory and operate reliably even on slow internet connections

 ## PLANNED FEATURES